 We have the distinct privilege of honoring our Top Ten Scholar-Athletes.
 These students are the five male and five female senior student-athletes with the highest cumulative grade point averages.
-The ten students being honored include leaders, undergraduate researchers, postgraduate scholarship winners, honors students and Phi Beta Kappa inductees.
+The ten students being honored include undergraduate researchers, postgraduate scholarship winners, and Phi Beta Kappa inductees.

 UNC Top 10 Scholar-Athletes

 Patrick is a member of the men’s track and field team and is from Alexandria, Virginia.
 He is earning a degree in Exercise and Sport Science with the Fitness Professional Concentration and has a minor in Spanish for the Medical Professions.
 Patrick has completed internships with both Tar Heel Olympic Strength and Conditioning and with the UNC Football Performance Nutrition program.
 He has been on the Dean’s List every semester and earned his team’s AD Scholar-Athlete award.
 After graduation, he will use his final year of eligibility and begin his graduate studies at the Gillings School in pursuit of a Masters of Public Health with a concentration in Nutrition and Dietetics.
 In five years, he will be a registered dietitian in the NFL.

 Elizabeth is from Durham, North Carolina and is a member of the gymnastics team.
 She is graduating in May with a degree in Psychology.
 Elizabeth has been awarded the Jim and Pat Thacker ACC Postgraduate Scholarship and has been inducted into Phi Beta Kappa.
 After graduation, Elizabeth will attend nursing school.
 In five years, she will be working as a nurse or on her way to becoming a nurse practitioner.